kdh9949/kdh9949.github.io/index.md

 ## About Me

-I'm working as a backend engineer at Moloco from Sep 2023.
+I'm working as an NPU Compiler Engineer at FuriosaAI from Dec 2024.

 I've graudated from Seoul National University (SNU) with a bachelor's degree, majoring in Computer Science and Engineering.